Madras Christian College: Hall Constitution & Cabinets

 The Bishop Heber Hall’s Constitution is adopted from the ‘Scottish Constitutional Model.’
 The general body comprises the Warden as the president and all the resident students of the hall as members.
 The Executive machinery is composed of two parts, the President (hall warden) as the nominal executive and the Hall Cabinet as the real executive.
-The current serving warden is Dr J. Logamanya Tilak, 2019- (Department of Zoology).
-The real executive consists of the chairman and the Cabinet members; where the general secretary is the head of the cabinet followed by the Literary & Debating Secretary, the Library & Reading room Secretary, the Entertainment Secretary, the Indoor Games Secretary, the Outdoor Games Secretary, Non - Vegetarian Mess Secretary and the Vegetarian Mess Secretary.

 Hall Music & Literary and Debating Community

 Bishop Heber Hall’s Literary and Debating community which is known as the ‘Pelican Club’ is the oldest serving Literary and Debating Club in the college.
+As the Literary and Debating secretary is the foremost spokesman in terms of Events and Activities in the hall, he also carries the duties of conducting and hosting several events as the Master of Ceremony (MC or Emcee).
 Bishop Heber Hall’s magazine ‘Azad’, published at the end of each academic year showcases every residents’ love for the Hall through poetry and different short write-ups.
 The Tamil Society of Bishop Heber Hall, the 'Thiruvalluvar Tamizh Mandram, hosts ‘Vaagai’ (வாகை) on the occasion of Pongal, which is an inter-hall competition where various literary and sports events are conducted.
 The Mandram gives the students a basic idea of the culture of Tamil Nadu by showcasing its values and traditions.